DaviNeves0/DaviNeves0/README.md

 ### I'm Davi.
 Let me present a little about myself :3

-🖥Full-Stack focused in JavaScrip and Coffee lover </br>
+🖥Front-end dev focused in JavaScrip and Coffee lover </br>
 🎨Designer and illustrator </br>
 🕹 Game Developer in free time using the GML language </br>
 🎓 I'm learning at the moment <strong>ReactJS</strong> and <strong>React Native</strong>.</br>